Ucas-HaoranWei/Vary/README.md

 - We currently do not plan to open source the weights of the intermediate.
 - However, we release the train codes.
 So you can train on your own dataset.
 If you want to do this, you can try this:
-1. For Vary-base (one machine, if you have multiple machines you need prepare your hostfile)
+1. For Vary-base (one machine, if you have multiple machines you need to prepare your host file)
 ```Shell
 deepspeed   Vary/train/train_qwen_vary.py  --deepspeed /Vary/zero_config/zero2.json
             --model_name_or_path /Qwen-7B/path/